Barcelona Tickets

 Frequently asked questions about Sagrada Familia architecture

-Why is the Sagrada Familia architecture famous?
+Why is Sagrada Familia's architecture famous?

 The Sagrada Familia architecture is famous for its unusual construction style and modern engineering technology.